hackoregon/civic-devops/docs/HOWTO-create-backup-for-new-database-creation.md

 ## Requirements

+These are the current requirements for submitting a database backup to the Hack Oregon DevOps squad that can be successfully used to perform the initial load of a new database instance.

 * Coordinate with the Hack Oregon DevOps squad to finalize the name of the database instance and acquire the username that will own that database instance
 * Generate a `pgdump` backup using one of two methods:
 * * the procedure that results in `.backup` file in native pgdump format